*This post contains some affiliate links, of which Janine Ripper will receive a small commission if you sign-up to the service.

 I’ve been blogging for nearly 10 years, and I’m regularly asked for advice on blogging resources, tips and the like.

-People particularly want to know how to get started, how to do it, and also what tools I use to run my blog.
+People particularly want to know how to get started, how to do it, and what I use to run my blog.

-As a result, here’s my list of go-to resources of blogging basics that I have personally used and highly recommend.
+Here’s my list of go-to resources for blogging, tools I have used and highly recommend.
 I hope you find it useful!
-I will add to the list as I find new resources I find valuable.
+I’ll add to the list as I find new resources I find valuable.

-Hosting is one of the necessary evils if you want flexibility and to scale for growth, but choosing a webhost for your blog / website is painful.
-I can’t explain it any other way.
+Hosting is one of the necessary evils if you want flexibility and to scale for growth.
+However choosing a webhost is painful.
 Akin to pulling teeth, maybe?

 Starting out with WordPress.com, I found it an easy option as creating a blog was simple, quick and mostly free (aside from registering the domain name).